Rukiweicheng/Kaggle-Projects/README.md

   * Discover the relationship of daily oil prices to sales volume
   * Investigate how does holidays and events impact sales
    * Investigate promotion effectiveness

+## HR Analytics
+This project is from an interview where I was asked to find out important factors that lead employees to churn.

+## Marketing Analytics